 11 - Attach the right side plate

 This is the hardest step, as you'll have to align and snap all the parts against the remaining plate.
 Take your time and try to secure the tabs a bit one by one, then gradually press them further.
-The plates can take a lot of abuse, but remember not to wiggle the thin ones back and forth (pressing in, or wiggling up and down, are both ok).
+The plates can take a lot of abuse, but avoid wiggling the thin ones back and forth (pressing in, or wiggling up and down, are both OK).

 12 - Connect the Power Adapter to the Racks